mpastecki/polymesh-sdk-next-test/README.md

 **NOTE** it is _highly_ recommended that you use one of these three package managers.
 This project uses package resolutions/overrides to pin certain problematic dependencies, and these are only supported by the aforementioned package managers.
 Using a different package manager may result in unexpected behavior

-**NOTE** if using TypeScript the compiler option "skipLibCheck" should be set to true in your tsconfig.json file
+**NOTE** if using TypeScript the compiler option "skipLibCheck" should be set to true in your tsconfig.json file to avoid type errors from third-party dependencies.

 #### Initializing the client